jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 this property or update/add new configuration by assigning the corresponding array key new values
 - `$this->write_config()` : This method writes any changes made to $this->config to pfSense's XML configuration file.
 Any changes made to $this->config will not be applied until this method is executed.
+- `$this->init_config()` : This method initializes empty areas of the pfSense configuration.
+Arguments passed to this method will initialize the configuration areas recursively.
+For example, running `$this->init_config("vip", "virtual_ip)` would initialize both the `vip` and `virtual_ip` configuration areas as empty arrays.
+This is mostly needed to prevent PHP errors when writing configuration to an area that currently has no configuration, such as writing an initial virtual IP.

 #### Overriding API Model Validation ####
 By default, API models do not provide any sort of validation.
 You are responsible for overriding the class method to